 Yes, You Can Build Network Diagrams in Tableau

 People tend to be visually satisfied when they see hierarchical structures represented with network diagrams.
-Network diagrams immediately provide a clear and explanatory description of the scenario analysed.
+Network diagrams immediately provide a clear and explanatory description of the scenario analyzed.

 However, they are not a built-in option in Tableau.
 That may intimidate you from the start, but don't panic; you will be able to step up your dashboard game with just a short explanation of the data structure required to build these type of graphs.